stated-tech/Grants-Program/applications/application-template.md

 **Imaginative proposals**

 We inspire more originality and opportunity.
 By pushing in exactly the opposite direction to form creation and data standardisation, we design in a more humane way… appreciating that what works for some, will not work for all.

-Boostrapping on-chain organisations (creative collectives) If the process just ends with voters approving funds into a ‘project multsig’, we essentially leave the funded team successful in one part of the process (getting funding approval) but left entirely on their own to figure out delivery of what is in essence something that almost always needs to mesh with a complex and ever changing underlying system.
+**Boostrapping on-chain organisations (creative collectives)**

+If the process just ends with voters approving funds into a ‘project multsig’, we essentially leave the funded team successful in one part of the process (getting funding approval) but left entirely on their own to figure out delivery of what is in essence something that almost always needs to mesh with a complex and ever changing underlying system.

 This leads to proposals taking far longer, teams being paid far less, whilst voters get irate at the time taken, which leads to mistrust, which further exacerbates tensions, which further degrades the governance process.
 Both sides move apart, and lessons are never learned.

 If we can drive forward more nuanced and interactive decision making, that leads to more imaginative proposals that enable us to share financial value and credit more fairly across a group, we can then begin to see this whole process as the pre-formation process for talent sourcing and the setup of fluid and optimistic on-chain organisational structures like shokunin’s proxies 3.

 [This document](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) is our Proof of Concept for building a preferendum pallet, which will act as an easy on-ramp for contributors to take part in on-chain governance via proxy accounts.
 In this paper, we introduce a new way of comprehending on-chain governance via a cutting-edge 18th century old voting system.

-For the past few months, Stated has been focusing on governance throughout DotSama and researching on developing a new proposal system to improve low-level consensuses for teams who want to participate in on-chain governance programs.

-We've already spent several weeks working on this field and came up with this ggdoc hack to show DotSama what we would like to achieve.

-We basically introduce a weighted system to help people participate in on-chain governance equally, no matter how many tokens they have.
+We basically introduce a weighted system to help people participate in on-chain governance equally, no matter how many tokens they have. **Root uses a composable voting system inspired by Borda’s Count to compute voting and allow DAO contributors to create preferendums directly linked to the governance pallets.
+This computational voting system is at the core of Root’s decision-making platform.**

+- As DAO participant on Root, I can create alternatives to a proposal’s subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.

+- Root also allows for making elections more representative of the participants’ preferences.

+We want to unlock governance onboarding from whatever web2 platform and put it directly on-chain by using any text environment (Discord, Telegram, Element, GoogleDocs, etc) to interact with the blockchain.
+This way, we will show the power of graph queries to CRUD data from any API directly from/to the blockchain.

 Teams can now benefit from an environment where they can collaborate and reach consensus to get supported from the ground up before they send their proposal to referendum.